ETHSydney/Ethereum-training/solidity/Solidity.md

 ```

 #### Addresses
-Is a 20 byte number in hexadecimal format.
+An address is a 20 byte number.
+In hexadecimal format with is 40 characters as 16 takes up 4 bits.
 ```
 contract TestAddresses {